Stams Tirol and its sights

 Arrival by plane, train and bus

-Book yours here Arrival by plane, bus or train*.
+Compare and book flights here* (Advertisement).
 Lufthansa, Austrian Airlines and other airlines fly to Innsbruck.
-It is possible to travel by train to Innsbruck and on to Stams.
-Also drive Long-distance buses * to Innsbruck.
-From Innsbruck you can travel to Stams by train or rental car.
-You can also take the REX 1 and REX 2 S-Bahn trains from Innsbruck to Stams Abbey.
+For example, you can travel by train to Innsbruck and then on to Stams.
+There are also long-distance buses to Innsbruck.
+From Innsbruck you can travel to Stams by train or by rental car.
+You can also reach Stift Stams from Innsbruck with the REX 1 and REX 2 S-Bahn.

 Car Rentals: